Catch! Teenieping: Season 5: Star (2024–25)

+Season 6: Princess (2025–26)

-Composed of 26 episodes and airs 2025 and 2026, it revolves around the Princess Teeniepings, princess/royal-themed Teeniepings inhabiting in the Princess Teenieping House.
+Composed of 26 episodes and aired 2025 and 2026, it revolves around the Princess Teeniepings, princess/royal-themed Teeniepings inhabiting the Princess Teenieping House.
 To make matters even more mysterious, a Legend Teenieping appears in a mirror before Romi.
+A mysterious teenieping sends all the princess teeniepings to earth.
 Together with the new Royal Teeniepings, a grand mission begins to catch the Princess Teeniepings!